Deadpool 2: Pre-production

 Reese and Wernick confirmed in January 2017 that Stefan Kapičić's Colossus, Brianna Hildebrand's Negasonic Teenage Warhead, and Karan Soni's Dopinder would be returning from the first film to "make at least an appearance".
 By the beginning of March 2017, Michael Shannon had been in the running to portray Cable, but no longer could due to a scheduling conflict.
 David Harbour had screen-tested for the role, and Pierce Brosnan was believed to be in negotiations for a part in the film, potentially Cable.
 Reynolds announced shortly after that Zazie Beetz had been cast as Domino.
 Shannon was in the running to portray Cable again later in the month, and was considered the frontrunner ahead of a shortlist that also included Harbour.
 Brad Pitt was also considered for the role, but had "moved on".
 Leitch soon addressed the potential casting of these actors, saying Shannon "would make an incredible Cable ...
 If that happens, I would be through the roof"; and on Pitt, "We had a great meeting with Brad, he was incredibly interested in the property.
 Things didn't work out schedule-wise [but] I think he would've made an amazing Cable".
-Aaron Taylor-Johnson was also approached by Leitch to appear in the film, even meeting together to discuss a role, but Taylor-Johnson declined it; Leitch and Taylor-Johnson would later go to collaborate in Leitch's Bullet Train (2022).
-At the end of March, Morena Baccarin confirmed her return from the first film as Vanessa, and expressed interest in exploring the character's Copycat persona from the comics in the sequel.
+Wrestler Randy Orton auditioned for the role.
+Aaron Taylor-Johnson was also approached by Leitch to appear in the film, even meeting together to discuss a role, but Taylor-Johnson declined it; Leitch and Taylor-Johnson would later go on to collaborate in Leitch's Bullet Train (2022).
+At the end of March, Morena Baccarin confirmed her return from the first film as Vanessa and expressed interest in exploring the character's Copycat persona from the comics in the sequel.
 Josh Brolin emerged as a "surprise contender" to play Cable in April, ahead of Shannon and Harbour, and was officially cast in the role.
-Brolin also portrays the Marvel Comics character Thanos, in the Marvel Cinematic Universe.
+Brolin also portrays the Marvel Comics character Thanos in the Marvel Cinematic Universe (MCU).